 - Information regarding the mail servers and network routing

-In addition to extracting custom data from the content of emails and documents, you can also extract email metadata using Parseur.
+In addition to parsing custom data from email and document content, you can also extract metadata using Parseur.

 How to extract email metadata in Parseur?